BrNi05/vscpa/README.md

 - Type `vscpa` in VS Code Terminal or in the path bar, hit ENTER.
 - Choose the execution mode.
     - Default mode: generate files based on your previous settings or hard-coded, yet adaptive software defaults.
+        - Fallback for default mode without default config saved: C++23/C23 (depending on the files in the folder), recursive source file and header include, -Wall -Werror args.
     - Edit mode: create new config (apply and/or save it as default).
         - Select language.
 Currently supported: C, C++
         - Select language standard (all supported by GCC).
-        - Select if headers and .cpp/.c files should be included in compilation.
+        - Select if nested headers and .cpp/.c files should be included in compilation.
+            - VSCPA ignores folders that has `vscpa_ignore` in their names during this process.
         - Enter macros that should be defined at project scope.
 Use `,` marks to separate them.
         - Enter compiler args separated by `,` marks.
 (Such as `Wall` or `Werror`, without `-`).
         - Enter output program's name.
+        - Select console appearance (external / VS Code Terminal).
 - Open VSCPA with the argument `reset` to disable fast setup.
     - In VS Code terminal: `vscpa "reset"`.
+- Open VSCPA with the argument `factory` to perform a factory reset (should be used in case of frequent errors).
 - VSCPA terimates execution and restarts in an event of any error (if so, probably IO).

-# Technical limitations
+# Technical details
-- When using system API calls (eg. from `<shlobj.h>`), you have to include it manually in the task args.
+- When using system API calls (eg. from `<shlobj.h>` on Windows platform), you must manually include the corresponding header in the task arguments.
+- Tested on Windown 11 Pro 24H2 (build 26100.3476) and Linux Manjaro 24.2.1 KDE Plasma (kernel: 6.12.19)

 # Future releases and roadmap
 - v1.0.1: code optimization and bugfixes
 - v1.1: release/debug switch (-g flag) with terminal launch
 - v1.2: better UI, enhanced edit mode
 - v1.3: global and project-scoped default configs
-    - Default config in the project folder and a global one, priorotize project scope first
+    - Default config in the project folder and a global one, project scope first
     - Multiple reset flags accordingly
+- v1.4: profile system
+    - startup argument driven profile loading (other mean of fast setup)
+    - save config as profile
+    - Factory profiles: BME-Prog1, BME-Prog2, Modern C, Modern C++
 - v1.4: open generated files and edit existing data
 - v1.5: enhanced single file build task
 - v2.0: Makefile support